micmejia/bible-dump/AMPC/Acts/Acts 11.md

-Meanwhile those who were scattered because of the persecution that arose in connection with Stephen had traveled as far away as Phoenicia and Cyprus and Antioch, without delivering the message [concerning [^d] the attainment through Christ of salvation in the kingdom of God] to anyone except Jews.
+Meanwhile those who were scattered because of the persecution that arose in connection with Stephen had traveled as far away as Phoenicia and Cyprus and Antioch, without delivering the message [concerning  the attainment through Christ of salvation in the kingdom of God] to anyone except Jews.